gnicol/GitSwarm/perforce_swarm/doc-ce/administration/restart_gitlab.md

 configuration files have changed.

-If you manually edit any files in `/var/opt/gitswarm` that are managed by Chef, running reconfigure reverts the changes AND restart the services that depend on those files.
+If you manually edit any files in `/var/opt/gitswarm` that are managed by Chef, running reconfigure reverts the changes AND restarts the services that depend on those files.

 ## Source restart